This article provides a guide on how to utilize Submit Rules with Form views in your Knack app.

-Submit rules determine the destination where the user will be directed to upon successful form submission.
-This aspect plays a vital role in establishing workflow as it allows you to redirect users to different forms or any other accessible page within your app.
+Submit rules determine the destination to which the user will be directed after successfully submitting a form.
+This aspect is crucial for establishing workflow as it enables you to redirect users to various forms or any other accessible page within your app, or even to an external webpage if necessary.

 Building Submit Rules

-Submit rules can be accessed in the Settings menu of your Form view.
-Select the "Rules" option under the Form Menu and Submit Rules on the following menu:
+Submit rules can be accessed in the Settings menu of your form view.
+Select the Rules option under the Form Menu and then Submit Rules on the following menu:

 Adding a Submit Rule

 Each form will include one submit rule by default.
-This rule cannot be removed.
+The default rule cannot be removed.

 You can add additional submit rules by clicking the "Add Rule" button below your default submit rule:

-The criteria for your submit rule can be edited directly in the settings screen.
+The criteria for your submit rule can be edited directly in the Submit Rules toolbox.
 You can also rearrange the order of your Submit Rules by selecting the icon on the top left corner of the rule and dragging it above or below your existing rules:

 Copying a Submit Rule